ArguMentor: Augmenting User Experiences with Counter-Perspectives: Related Work

-\citet{laban2023designing} design and evaluate news reading interfaces that incorporate discord questions to reveal coverage diversity. \citet{chen2023marvista} developed Marvista that employs Natural Language Processing (NLP) techniques like abstractive summarization to provide text-specific assistance when users are reading online articles.
-Their main evaluation study showed that Marvista helps users better comprehend the article. \citet{10.1145/3242587.3242666} blends information retrieval and human knowledge to create a fact checking portal that aids human fact checkers.
+Extensive research has been conducted to enhance news consumption through novel technologies and interfaces.
+Laban et al.~\cite{laban2023designing} design and evaluate news reading interfaces that incorporate discord questions to reveal coverage diversity.
+Chen et al.~\cite{chen2023marvista} developed Marvista that employs Natural Language Processing (NLP) techniques like abstractive summarization to provide text-specific assistance when users are reading online articles.
+Their main evaluation study showed that Marvista helps users better comprehend the article.
+Nguyen et al.~\cite{10.1145/3242587.3242666} blends information retrieval and human knowledge to create a fact checking portal that aids human fact checkers.